Lotame/DataStream_Cookbook/Recipes/Load_Files_Into_Athena/README.md

 	Lotame Category Hierarchy^Relationships^Dating
 ```

-Oh Man, many interesting behavior names.
-As a sport fans like me, I want to know what kind of sport is the most popular in our data, so I will run some simple analysis on the data to find out.
-The hierarchy for sport is this "Lotame Category Hierarchy^Sports & Recreation" in the mapping file, so any behaviors whose paths start with that substring are "sports" behaviors.
+Oh man, many interesting behavior names.

+A sport fans like myself- I want to know what kind of sport is the most popular in our data.

+So, I will run some simple analysis on the data to find out.

+The hierarchy for sport is "Lotame Category Hierarchy^Sports & Recreation" in the mapping file, so any behaviors whose paths start with that substring are "sports" behaviors.

 ```odpsql
 -- Assume we already create DataStream_Sample and Mapping_Sample in Athena